xrdocs/telemetry/_tutorials/2017-05-05-mdt-with-grpc-transport-tricks.md

 ## Conclusion

 I hope you didn't have to read this tutorial at all.
-But if you did and even if you glazed over the bits about the Linux networking stack and XR Linux shell, just remember this: either configure a TPA source address or a routable Loopback and gRPC will work.
+But if you did and even if you glazed over the bits about the Linux networking stack and XR Linux shell, just remember this: to make gRPC work, either configure a TPA source address or a routable Loopback.